easy82/distribute/README.md

 Requirements
 ------------

-1. You need to have the LOVE framework installed.
+1. You need to have the LOVE 0.8.0 framework installed.
 If you don't have it already, download it at http://love2d.org/

-2. On Linux and on MacOSX LDT assumes you have zip installed on your system.
+2. On Linux and on MacOSX LDT assumes you have zip installed on your system (which you most probably do).

 3. On Windows LDT needs 7-Zip or WinRAR to be installed on your system.
 You can download 7-Zip from http://www.7-zip.org/ or WinRAR from http://www.rarlab.com/